Colegio Pedro de Valdivia Agustinas

-The Colegios Pedro de Valdivia, Campus Agustinas, was the first of the Pedro de Valdivia Schools, founded in 1983 in the historic district of Santiago.
+The Colegio Pedro de Valdivia, Campus Agustinas, was the first of the Pedro de Valdivia Schools, founded in 1983 in the historic district of Santiago.

 CPV Agustinas aspires to serve the academic, personal and social needs of all children and students by following two fundamental institutional objectives: the first is academic excellence by ensuring an excellent quality of learning for students through continuously reviewing and assessing learning, teaching methodology and curricula.